 Gently mix both the wet and dry ingredients together until just combined – over mixing will lead to tough waffles.

-Ensure that the melted butter completely covers each of the waffle plates.
+While the Waffle Maker is switched off brush the melted butter so that it completely covers each of the waffle plates.

 Close the waffle maker and switch on.
 For the Andrew JamesBelgian Waffle Maker it is ready to cook with when the green ‘ready’ light illuminates.